 Paul Hardcastle

-Paul Louis Hardcastle is a British composer, musician, producer, songwriter, radio presenter, and multi-instrumentalist.
-He is best known for his song "19", which went to number 1 in the UK Singles Chart in 1985.
+Paul Louis Hardcastle (born 10 December 1957) is an English composer, musician, record producer, songwriter, radio presenter and multi-instrumentalist.
+He is best known for his song "19", which went to number one on the UK Singles Chart in 1985.

 Career

-Hardcastle achieved some success with his early singles, including the 1984 electro-funk/freestyle/instrumental track, "Rain Forest", which along with the track "Sound Chaser", reached number two on the dance chart.
-"Rain Forest" also hit number five on the soul chart and number fifty-seven on the Billboard Hot 100.
+Hardcastle achieved some success with his early singles, including the 1984 electro-funk/freestyle/instrumental track, "Rain Forest", which, along with the track "Sound Chaser", reached number two on the dance chart.
+"Rain Forest" also hit number five on the soul chart and number 57 on the Billboard Hot 100.
+Rain Forest, the album on which both tracks were released on, was nominated for Best R&B Instrumental Performance (Orchestra, Group or Soloist) in the 28th Annual Grammy Awards.
+Musician by Ernie Watts would win the award that year.

-Hardcastle is best known for the 1985 single "19", which went to No.1 in the UK (for five weeks), a number of other countries worldwide, and reached number 15 in the US Pop Charts and number 1 in the US Dance and Club charts.
-The follow-up single to "19" was "Just For Money", which reached No. 19 in the UK.
+Hardcastle is best known for the 1985 single "19", which went to No. 1 in the UK (for five weeks), as well as several other countries worldwide.
+It also reached number 15 on the U.S. Pop chart and number 1 on the U.S. Dance chart.
+The song received the Ivor Novello Award for Best-selling single of 1985.
+The follow-up single to "19" was "Just for Money", which reached No. 19 in the UK.
 It also charted in several other European countries.

 In 1986, Hardcastle released a remix to "One Wish" by Hiroshima.
 In the same year, Hardcastle's "The Wizard" was adopted as the theme tune for the BBC's Top of the Pops weekly chart show.
 The theme tune was used from 3 April 1986 to 26 September 1991.

-Hardcastle has also recorded several synth jazz albums, alternating releases under the pseudonyms Kiss The Sky (with Jaki Graham) and The Jazzmasters, as well as under his real name Paul Hardcastle.
+Since the 1990s, Hardcastle has recorded several synth jazz albums, alternating releases under the pseudonyms Kiss the Sky (with Jaki Graham) and the Jazzmasters, as well as under his real name.

 Personal life

-Hardcastle married Dolores Baker in 1985, and they have three children, including Maxine (born April 1986) and Paul Jr. (born August 1990).
-Their son Ritchie Max Hardcastle (born 1997) is Chairman of the Romford Young Conservatives.
+Hardcastle married Dolores Baker in 1985, and they have three children: British DJ and saxophonist Paul Hardcastle Jr., singer Maxine Hardcastle, who both contributed vocals to Hardcastle's Transcontinental, a 2011 collection of new music recorded with Ryan Farish, and son Ritchie Max Hardcastle (born 1997), who was a former Chairman of the Romford Young Conservatives.

 To learn more about the artist, please visit